 The Psychology Behind Salary Negotiation

 Salary negotiation is not a math problem.
 It is a social interaction governed by predictable psychological dynamics.
-Understanding these dynamics gives you a structural advantage before you even open your mouth.
+Understanding these dynamics gives you a structural advantage before you open your mouth.

 Anchoring bias means that the first number introduced in any negotiation disproportionately influences the final outcome.
 Whichever party sets the anchor shapes the range of discussion, even when the other party knows the anchor is arbitrary.
+Research by psychologists Amos Tversky and Daniel Kahneman demonstrated that even random numbers influence people's subsequent estimates of unrelated quantities.
+In salary negotiation, whoever names a number first sets the gravitational center for every number that follows.

 Loss aversion works in your favor once you have an offer.
 The company has invested weeks or months in your candidacy -- interviewing, evaluating, getting approvals, drafting the offer.
 Walking away from you at this stage feels like a loss, and humans work harder to avoid losses than to achieve equivalent gains.
 A hiring manager's desire to close you is stronger than their desire to save $5,000 on your package.